parse-community/docs/_includes/js/users.md

 Parse Server supports many [3rd Party Authenications]({{ site.baseUrl }}/parse-server/guide/#oauth-and-3rd-party-authentication).
 It is possible to `linkWith` any 3rd Party Authentication by creating a custom authentication module.
 A custom authentication module normally consists of a client-side AuthProvider object and a back-end AuthAdapter.
 The client-side object should implement the [AuthProvider interface](https://github.com/parse-community/Parse-SDK-JS/blob/master/src/interfaces/AuthProvider.js).
 The backend AuthAdapter should implement the the functions `validateAuthData` and `validateAppId`, check out this [AuthAdapter example](https://github.com/parse-community/parse-server/blob/master/src/Adapters/Auth/AuthAdapter.js).
 When calling the `linkWith` function **without** an `authData` object the client side authenticate-method from the provider object will be called.
-In the other case the `authData` object will be sent directly to parse server for authentication using the backend module.
+In the other case the `authData` object will be sent directly to Parse Server for authentication using the backend module.

 Note: The following is a minimal example implementing AuthProvider client-side and AuthAdapter on the backend.